-The maximum limit for each summer session tutoring is as follows:
+The maximum limit for tutoring each semester is as follows:

 ALL tutoring is required to take place at the Samuel C. Williams Library during its normal hours of operation.
 Both the tutor and the tutee(s) must have their Stevens Student ID Card ?swiped? upon entering the library prior to starting the tutoring session.